SiliconLabs/wiseconnect-wifi-bt-sdk/examples/snippets/readme.txt

 ble_central/projects consists of two projects
 -for Keil - please access the below project file for executing the example.
 	ble_central-nucleo-f411re.uvprojx
--for simplicity studio - please access below project file for executing the example.
+-for simplicity studio - please access below project file for executing the example on EFR platform.
 	ble_central-brd4180b-mg21.slsproj
+-for simplicity studio - please access below project file for executing the example on EFM platform.
+	ble_central-brd2204a-gg11.slsproj